Abdullah-Albayati/MShot-The-Unity-ScreenShot-Asset/Assets/MShot/README.txt

    d.
 Attribution: No attribution to Licensor is required in any projects or works created using the Asset.

+   e.
+Icons from flaticon.com: The Asset may include icons sourced from flaticon.com.
+Licensee acknowledges and agrees to comply with the terms of use for these icons as specified by flaticon.com.

 3. SUPPORT AND UPDATES
    Licensor is not obligated to provide any support, maintenance, or updates for the Asset.
 However, Licensor may, at its discretion, offer support or updates.